emmacunill/project_em/README.md

 ![image](https://github.com/emmacunill/project_em/blob/main/images/activities_years.png?raw=true)

 In perspective, we can see a decrease on the maybe considered more "survival" colum, fishing.
 And an increase of the "surf" column.
-But what also caught my attention is the shark interacting accidents as neither decreases or increases, so I want to check if that is because they are mostly concentrated recently or they're equally divided throughout the years.
+But what also caught my attention is the shark interacting accidents has neither decreases or increases, so I want to check if that is because they are mostly concentrated recently or they're equally divided throughout the years.

 ![image](https://github.com/emmacunill/project_em/blob/main/images/shark_int_years.jpg?raw=true)